kainze/iu-cloud-programming/README.md

 # ☁️ IU Cloud Programming – K3s Cluster on Hetzner Cloud

-This project automatically deploys a complete K3s cluster (1 Master, N Workers) on Hetzner Cloud using **Terraform**.
+This project automatically provisions a complete K3s cluster (1 master node and multiple worker nodes) on Hetzner Cloud using ***Terraform***.

 ***